Libby Dam engineers the next generation of conservationists during Scotchman Peak’s annual “Winter Tracks”

 Photo of mining expert Robert Viergutz teaching a groups of elementary school-aged students local mining history and how to identity rocks and minerals, during the Friends of Scotchman Peak Wilderness 12th annual "Winter Tracks" event, Jan.
 23 and 29, 2026.
 Libby Dam, a U. S. Army Corps of Engineers operating project in Libby, Montana, hosted the event on both days.

-For Libby Dam, hosting the event is a natural extension of the Army Corp’s broader mission.
-While the dam is associated with flood reduction, hydropower and recreation, it also manages thousands of acres of critical habitat toward environmental stewardship.
+For Libby Dam, hosting the event is a natural extension of the USACE’s broader missions.
+While the dam is tasked with flood reduction and hydropower, the Army Corps also manages about 2,000 acres of land for multiple uses, including environmental stewardship and recreation.

-The Army Corps’ commitment to natural resource conservation lends to the FSPW’s efforts to ignite students’ curiosity for the natural world, by providing the perfect backdrop to teach them that enjoying the outdoors and managing resources responsibly go hand in hand.
-According to Susan James, park ranger at Libby Dam, “Students learn that infrastructure can exist alongside wilderness, and both require care and respect.”
+USACE’s commitment to natural resource conservation compliments the FSPW’s efforts to ignite students’ curiosity for the natural world, by providing the perfect backdrop to teach them that enjoying the outdoors and managing resources responsibly go hand in hand.

 “The biggest win is what becomes possible through teamwork,” said Isabelle Manning, Lincoln County outreach coordinator for Scotchman Peaks.
-“By partnering with Libby Dam, “Winter Tracks” becomes more impactful than anything we could offer alone.
-Students are exposed to multiple perspectives: federal employees, local volunteers, scientists, educators and community members.
-Each perspective is valid, and together they create a richer understanding.”
+“By partnering with Libby Dam, ‘Winter Tracks’ becomes more impactful than anything we could offer alone.
+Students are exposed to multiple perspectives: federal employees, local volunteers, scientists, educators and community members and each perspective is valid, and together they create a richer understanding,” Manning said.

 By working together, with stewardship, safety and education as shared values, USACE and its partners model collaboration – an important lesson students see in action, up close and personal.